Tyrell Harrison: Brisbane Bullets

-QBL/NBL1 North, New Zealand NBL, and Puerto Rico
+QBL/NBL1 North, New Zealand NBL, Puerto Rico, and Lebanon

 In 2017, Harrison debuted in the Queensland Basketball League (QBL) for the South West Metro Pirates.
 He continued with the Pirates in the 2018 QBL season.

 Harrison joined the Nelson Giants of the New Zealand NBL for the 2019 season, where he averaged 13.1 points, 6.2 rebounds, 1.2 steals and 1.2 blocks in 18 games.
 He was subsequently named the NZNBL Youth Player of the Year.

 In 2020, Harrison played for the Southern Districts Spartans in the Queensland State League (QSL).

 Harrison joined the Franklin Bulls for the 2023 New Zealand NBL season but injury restricted him to just seven games while averaging 14.7 points and 8.6 rebounds per game.

 Harrison began the 2024 New Zealand NBL season with the Manawatu Jets before joining the Southern Districts Spartans of the NBL1 North for the rest of the 2024 NBL1 season.
 With the Spartans, he averaged 23.6 points, 12.1 rebounds, and 2.4 blocks per game, earning selection to the NBL1 North First Team.

-In March 2025, Harrison joined Indios de Mayagüez of the Baloncesto Superior Nacional for the 2025 season.
+In March 2025, Harrison joined Indios de Mayagüez of the Baloncesto Superior Nacional (BSN) for the 2025 season.